-If you are interested in an upper or lower eyelid lift surgery, contact our Plano-area office located in Frisco, Texas.
+If you are interested in a deep chemical peel, contact our Plano-area office located in Frisco, Texas.
 With years of experience in facial plastic surgery and an eye for artistry, Dr. Ken Smart offers his patients beautiful cosmetic surgery results that can restore the youthful appearance of the face.

 “I opted for the breast augmentation with lift along with a tummy tuck and now I look better than I did in high school!”
 T.C.